schlunzis/Kurtama/README.md

 This will build the server image and start the server in a container.
 The server will listen on port `8007` by default.

-In case you want to access the container and see the files in the system you may do so by performing the following
+In case you want to access the container and see the files in the system, you may do so by performing the following
 command:

 ```bash
 docker compose exec kurtama-server /bin/sh
 ```